rzalamena/vimconf/README.md

 This is the list of installed plugins:

-* vim-pixelmuerto: a dark theme for vim
-* vim-airline(-themes): a cool looking status bar (needs patched fonts to look good, can be disabled by setting airline_powerline_fonts to zero)
+* vim-airline: a cool looking status bar
 * nerdtree: file navigator (open it with F3)
 * vim-elixir: Elixir syntax support and colors
 * alchemist.vim: Elixir auto-completion and documentation display